It’s Not Christmas in Oklahoma ’til You’ve Seen OK’s Most Famous Commercial

 Case and point, I played this for Critter and Jeri Anderson...
 They swore they'd never heard it before.

-I'd bet if you asked someone in Medicine Park, Cache, Elgin, Apache, Duncan, Waurika, or any other of the small towns around Lawton, they'd know exactly what the BC Clark Anniversary Sale is because I'm fairly sure all of those towns have access to real OKC news stations.
+I'd bet if you asked someone in Medicine Park, Cache, Elgin, Apache, Duncan, Waurika, or any other of the small towns around Lawton, they'd know exactly what the BC Clark Anniversary Sale is because I'm fairly sure all of those towns have access to the real news stations in OKC.

 As much of a holiday classic as it is though, it's not technically "unchanged" since the 1950s.
-There was a time in the 70s where some marketing professional convinced BC Clark to swing and update to the "old and tired" jingle.
-Not so shockingly, Oklahoma responded by calling and writing in their disapproval for the change.
+There was a time in the 70s when some marketing professional convinced BC Clark to swing and update to the "old and tired" jingle.
+Not so shockingly, Oklahoma responded by calling and writing in their disapproval of the change.

-Think about that... it's such a beloved commercial, people complained about an updated local jewelry store commercial.
+Think about that... it's such a beloved commercial that people complained about an updated local jewelry store commercial.
 It's crazy.

 While it sounded almost identical, it was the additional line that had everybody in a tiff.

-Here we are now in 2021, sixty-five years after some ad agency came up with a simple jingle, and it still marks the official start of the Oklahoma Christmas season across the state.
+Here we are now in 2023, decades after some ad agency came up with a simple jingle, and it still marks the official start of the Oklahoma Christmas season across the state.

 If you want to learn a Sooner State classic, here is the lyric video...